 How do you find your camp, friends, events in a temporary city with a population of 80,000 set up in the middle of the desert?
 Burning Man has its own address system.
 For instance, our camp’s address 8.45 & C.

 The Man in the center of the playa and the Temple, which I have indicated with a star above, are the two biggest and most visible things at the playa.
 You draw a mental line that passes through them.
-The end that extends towards the camps is 6; the other end extending towards deep playa is 12.
-This way, you can tell directions based on respective slices.
-The camp area is formed with concentric crescents, which are named alphabetically from A to Z, starting in the middle and progressing outwards.
+The end that extends towards the camps is at 6 o’clock; the other end extending towards deep playa is at 12.
+This way, you can tell directions.
+The streets of the camp are formed in concentric crescents, which are named alphabetically from A to Z, starting in the middle and progressing outwards.
 To avoid any miscommunication, people usually spell them out with words, C as in Cupid, E as in Echo, so on and so forth.

 Most of the points of reference you see at the playa are mobile.
-When you stop, try to lock your bike at stationary installations and pay attention to the time slice it is located at.
+When you stop, try to lock your bike at a stationary installation and pay attention to the time slice it is located at.

 Burning Man Rituals